-Since it began operating in 1972, Entergy’s nuclear station has been taking in and discharging up to 510 million gallons per day of polluted cooling water into Cape Cod Bay – the same area where whales are being seen.
-The known pollutants include chlorine, biocides, and water that is heated up to 120 degrees Fahrenheit.
+Since it began operating in 1972, Entergy’s nuclear station has been sucking in and discharging up to 510 million gallons per day of polluted cooling water into Cape Cod Bay in the same area of the western shore where whales are being seen.
+The known pollutants include chlorine, biocides and water that is up to 120 degrees Fahrenheit.
 While conservation groups are urging officials to explore the situation, Entergy is asking the Nuclear Regulatory Commission for permission to continue these operations for another 20 years.

 According to Pine duBois of Jones River Watershed Association “Entergy’s operations cause unacceptable damage to our fisheries and the ecosystem that supports all marine life including the great whales and the plankton and fish they eat for food.
 There are alternatives to the operating methods Entergy is using that are less harmful and those should be implemented now.”

 Mary Lampert of Pilgrim Watch added, “It is not OK for the NRC to look the other way and pretend that 510 million gallons a day of toxic pollution into Cape Cod Bay is not having an impact.
 This is just one more reason why Pilgrim should be fixed, clean up its act, or be closed immediately.”

 Please join WDCS and a panel of experts at Plimoth Plantation on Thursday May 3, 2012 for a free public screening of Ocean Frontiers: The Dawn of a New Era in Ocean Stewardship and an expert panel discussion.
 Tickets are available at www.whales.org.